vihara-ambegoda/Office-Bell-Interval-Notifier/README.md

 # Automated Office Bell : Interval Notifier (Wokwi Simulation)

-Automated Office Bell System with Interval Notifications using ESP32 and RTC
+Automated Office Bell System with Interval Notifications using ESP32 and RTC.

-** This project simulates and runs an automated office bell system using an ESP microcontroller and a Real-Time Clock (RTC) module, created in the Wokwi simulation environment.
+This project simulates and runs an automated office bell system using an ESP microcontroller and a Real-Time Clock (RTC) module, created in the Wokwi simulation environment.

 ---